 There are three ways to submit your abstract(s) in 300-400 words.

-(a) E-mail your abstract to one of the TPC member, or
+(a) E-mail your abstract to one of the TPC member (see back side of Call For Papers for TPC), or

 (b) Online submission: Click http://www.isope.org/call4papers/2018/abstractsubmission1.htm, or